Migration data in Eastern Africa

-Home to an estimated population of 418 million, the sub-region hosted 7.9 million international migrants at mid-year 2019 (UN DESA, 2019) and 3.6 million refugees and asylum seekers in 2019 (UNHCR, 2020a).
+Home to an estimated population of 445 million, the sub-region hosted 7.7 million international migrants at mid-year 2020 (UN DESA, 2020a) and 3.6 million refugees and asylum seekers in 2019 (UNHCR, 2020a).
 IOM’s Displacement Tracking Matrix (DTM) observed 744,113 movements in the region.
 Of these, over 63 per cent were intending to travel eastwards to the Arab Peninsula from the East and Horn of Africa (EHoA)3 region and over 2 per cent northwards to northern Africa and Europe.4 The region is characterized by developmental challenges and shifting demographics as populations grow and migrate towards urban centres, other parts of the region or beyond.
 Migration drivers include poverty, conflict and environmental events such as droughts and floods.
 Since mid-2018, the region has experienced major, positive geopolitical shifts following the signing of a peace agreement between Eritrea and Ethiopia, triggering a series of initiatives aimed at boosting the stability of the region as a whole.

 - Amidst the COVID-19 pandemic, almost all countries in the EHoA region imposed some level of mobility restrictions, mainly by suspending international and domestic flights - with the exception of humanitarian, cargo and repatriation flights, by closing land and sea border points as well as, and by adopting restrictions on movement countrywide such as curfews and lockdowns (IOM, 2020a).
-In an effort to help curb the spread of the pandemic, countries in the region have developed a joint strategy on COVID-19 management along transport corridors, as cases among cross-border truck and cargo drivers rosehave been rising at alarming rates at various ports of entry.
+In an effort to help curb the spread of the pandemic, countries in the region have developed a joint strategy on COVID-19 management along transport corridors, as cases among cross-border truck and cargo drivers have been rising at alarming rates at various ports of entry.
 At the same time, COVID-19 has affected migrant flows, particularly along the Eastern Route, as migrant crossings to Yemen from the Horn of Africa have significantly decreased since March 2020 (IOM, 2020b).
 With border closures and suspended assisted returns to Ethiopia, many migrants have found themselves stranded, majority of which are Ethiopian nationals.
 In addition, the economic situation has considerably tightened up due to movement and import restrictions, with many losing their jobs, unable to access health and medical care, and facing increased hardship, especially for the most vulnerable communities dependent on remittances.

 - Reasons such as a lack of economic opportunity and the expectation to find better livelihood opportunities elsewhere are two of the major migration drivers in the region (IOM, 2020c).